InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 - Similar to how naming is important in writing software, it is, too, for the roles in an InnerSource project so that everyone has the same notion of the role and is aware what can be expected from s. o. with that role.
-- The "Trusted" in TC conveys that she is trusted (and thus empowered) by both her management and her community to do the job.
+- The "Trusted" in TC conveys that they are trusted (and thus empowered) by both her management and her community to do the job.
 By fostering openness and transparency, the TC builds trust in the process and the product being built.